List of Marvel Comics characters: R: Rhapsody

 Rhapsody (Rachel Argosy) is a mutant supervillainess appearing in American comic books published by Marvel Comics.
 She first appeared in X-Factor #79.

 Rachel Argosy was a teacher, until, at age 20, her hair and skin turned blue when her mutant powers developed.
 Despite being popular with the children, who nicknamed her Rhapsody, the parents complained about having a mutant teacher and, after a meeting of the school board, she was fired.
 Two days later, while trying to use her power to convince Harry Sharp, the leader of her detractors on the school board, to reverse its decision, he died of a heart attack while in ecstasy from her power.
 While fleeing from the police, she stole a violin and used the music from it to fuel her power of flight.
 The police then called X-Factor, who sent Quicksilver and Jamie Madrox to help capture her.

 While Quicksilver helped bring her down and smashed her violin, she influenced the core Madrox with a flute, who, after his duplicates helped stop her, became angered and convinced Quicksilver to help him break her out.
 However, when she admitted to Madrox that Sharp had died, albeit not deliberately, at her hands, he rejected her angrily and returned her to prison.
 She is emotionally dependent on music and becomes depressed after an extended period without hearing it.
 She most recently serenaded the attendees of the Hellfire Gala.

 While music is playing in the vicinity - usually through her playing her own violin - she can fly and warp minds to manipulate emotions, induce hallucinations in others, or control minds completely - though some are more susceptible than others.
 Rhapsody retains her powers post-M-Day.
 She is a talented violinist and flute player.

 Lila Rhodes

 Lila Rhodes is a character appearing in Marvel Comics.
 The character first appeared in Iron Patriot #1 (March 2014), and was created by Ales Kot and Garry Brown.
 She is the niece of James Rhodes and the daughter of Jeanette Rhodes.
 Lila provides tech support.

 Roberta Rhodes

 Roberta Rhodes is a character appearing in Marvel Comics.
 The character first appeared in Iron Man #173 (May 1973), and was created by Denny O'Neil and Luke McDonnell.
 She is the mother of James Rhodes / War Machine.
-Roberta is shown to supportive of her son.
+Roberta is shown to be supportive of her son.